 Units of work are supported by statements that detail the knowledge to be learned – something that can be written down.
 We do not merely want to ‘do the Romans’; we want children to gain some specified knowledge of the Romans as well as a broad overview.
 We want children to know specific things about plants and about the Amazon Rainforest, WWII, Romeo and Juliet and climate change.
 We want children to have more than a general sense of a topic through vaguely remembered knowledge encounters;in addition to a range of memorable, enriching experiences from which important tacit knowledge is gained,we want them to amass a body of specific declarative and procedural knowledge – not ad hoc but planned.
 This runs through every phase of school; units of work are not defined by headings but by details: e.g. beyond the ‘environmental impact of fossil fuels’, the specific impacts are detailed.

 Knowledge is taught to be remembered, not merely encountered

-A good knowledge-rich curriculum embraces ideas from The study of the human mind, such as the processes of thought, memory, attention and perception about memory, forgetting and the power of retrieval practice.
+A good knowledge-rich curriculum embraces ideas from cognitive science about memory, forgetting and the power of retrieval practice.
 Our curriculum is not simply a set of encounters from which children form ad hoc memories; it is designed to be remembered in detail – to be stored in our students’ long-term memories so that they can later build on it, forming ever wider and deeper schemas.
 This requires approaches to curriculum planning and delivery that build in spaced retrieval practice, formative low-stakes testing and plenty of repeated practice for automaticity and fluency.